 Other investigations are guided by the clinical presentation.
 For example, a lipase or amylase in suspected acute pancreatitis or a uric acid level if tumour lysis syndrome is suspected.

 Acute severe hypocalcaemia (< 1.9 mmol/L) is a medical emergency.

 The management of acute hypocalcaemia depends on whether it is mild or severe.
 Please note, most centres performing thyroid or parathyroid surgery will have set local protocols for the monitoring and management of hypocalcaemia around the time of surgery.

 Severe hypocalcaemia (< 1.9 mmol/L or symptomatic at any level)

-Patients with chronic hypocalcaemia require investigation into the underlying cause, which is most commonly due to CKD or vitamin D deficiency.
+Patients with chronic hypocalcaemia require investigation into the underlying cause, common causes include CKD or vitamin D deficiency.
 In these cases, treatment of the underlying cause and management with vitamin D supplementation is usually sufficient.
 Patients with CKD may require additional measures due to secondary hyperparathyroidism.

 Have comments about these notes?
 Leave us feedback